SorcerXGojo/Projects/README.md

-# 🎮 Making Games with Python 🚀
+# Python Projects 🚀

-Welcome to my **Game Development Journey with Python!** 🕹️ Every two days, I'll be creating and sharing a new Python game to sharpen my skills.
+Welcome to my **Journey with Python!** 🕹️ Every two days, I'll be creating and sharing a new Python Project to sharpen my skills.
 You can learn from this repository and strengthen your Python fundamentals! 💡🔥

 ## 📌 What's Inside?
-✅ Simple to Advanced Python Games 🎯
+✅ Simple to Advanced Python Projects 🎯
 ✅ Fun and Creative Coding Challenges 🤖
-✅ Best Practices for Game Development 🎮
+✅ Best Practices for Coding 🎮
 ✅ A Step-by-Step Learning Experience 🚀

 ---